zhangcucass/Global-Currency-Anchor-Database/README.md

-# Global-Currency-Anchor-Database
+# Global-Currency-Anchor-Database(GCAD)
 A Database Reflecting Currency Internationalization Based on Currency Anchor Framework
 # Overview
-The Global Currency Anchor Database covers currency basket data of 195 economies worldwide from January 1977 to December 2024.
+The Global Currency Anchor Database(GCAD) covers currency basket data of 195 economies worldwide from January 1977 to December 2024.
 The currency basket includes seven major currencies: the US dollar, euro, Deutsche mark, French franc, Japanese yen, British pound and RMB.
 In addition, the database constructs currency anchor indices for the seven currencies, which can effectively reflect the relative strength and internationalization level of each currency.
 Featuring a long time span, wide global coverage and complete indicator dimensions, the database provides high-quality fundamental data support for academic research and policy analysis in international finance, exchange rate regime, currency internationalization and global macroeconomics.
 # Data
 Data files are available in the /data folder.
 # Citation